 Esther speaks in the past tense, narrating from some unspecified future time, and she knows what’s about to happen but reveals things very slowly and always in a little aside or throwaway comment.
 You never know how she feels about anything until at the end of a chapter she mentions casually that she was crying the entire time.
 Meanwhile, the omniscient narrator speaks in the present tense, narrating what’s happening to everyone around Esther and Ada as they live out their story.
 The contrast between the two of them was especially jarring to me during this third reading of the novel.
 What, exactly, is the point of the contrast?
 Our book club had many debates about it.

 From my own vantage point 11 years past my grad school days, I consider the way I tell that story now, with my Esther-like amount of distance.
 As Esther narrates, she’s happy and secure (spoiler alert: she does get out of that loveless engagement and into a marriage with the man she loves), looking back on this defining time in her past and connecting dots with ease.
 I’m happy, too (as happy as a person can be in a pandemic amidst a climate crisis and late-stage capitalism).
 But still I always go back to that time of my life when I tell stories about myself.
-I’m a person interested in capital-L Literature, who once spent a full year reading and thinking about a very niche topic (rabies in Victorian print culture, if you must know), who moved across the country by herself to try something new.
+I think about how I was a person interested in capital-L Literature, who once spent a full year reading and thinking about a very niche topic (rabies in Victorian print culture, if you must know), who moved across the country by herself to try something new, and how my understanding of myself as an adult started there.
 But I also think: wow, that person had so many feelings.
 She was so sure she knew everything.